doyensec/ThereAreBugsEverywhere/README.md

 These wallpapers are just a reminder that bugs are ... everywhere ;-)

-Wallpapers are in various extensions so everyone will find something for themselves.
+Wallpapers are in various resolutions.

 Remember - #ThereAreBugsEverywhere